mugundhan1/mlib_devel/docs/src/How-to-install-Matlab.md

 6. Click through the rest of the installation, confirm your selections and begin the install.
 7. In order to run the Vivado flow of the CASPER tools, please see [here](https://casper-toolflow.readthedocs.io/en/latest/src/Configuring-the-Toolflow.html).

+## How to install R2022a
+Currently, both RFSOC and Red Pitaya boards have been successfully configured to work with Vivado 2023.1 and Matlab 2022a (see [installing the toolflow](https://casper-toolflow.readthedocs.io/en/latest/src/Installing-the-Toolflow.html#getting-the-right-versions) for more information).
+Installation of Matlab 2022a follows the same steps as R2021a so refer to [the previous section](#\[Current-Vivado-flow\]-How-to-install-R2021a).
+Changes in steps are noted below:

+2. Download the MATLAB installer [here](https://www.mathworks.com/downloads/).
+Select the `R2022a` install, and the `Download for Linux` option.
+3. Run the following in the terminal:
+    ```bash
+    cd /path/to/matlab/download/matlab_R2022a_glnxa64.zip
+    mkdir matlab_R2022a
+    unzip matlab_R2022a_glnxa64.zip -d matlab_R2022a
+    cd matlab_R2022a
+    sudo ./install
+    ```

 ## [ISE legacy flow, ROACH2] How to install R2013b

 1. Required OS: Ubuntu 14.04 LTS